markqvist/RNode_Firmware/Precompiled/README.md

 # Precompiled Firmware
 This directory contains the latest version of the precompiled firmware.
-You can download and flash this file to your RNode using the [RNode Config Utility](https://github.com/markqvist/rnodeconfigutil).
+You can download and flash the firmware to supported boards using the [RNode Config Utility](https://github.com/markqvist/rnodeconfigutil).